About the Committee

 dedicated administrative support at the College.
 The term of

-office for a trainee committee member is one year, renewable for
+office a committee member is 3 years, renewable once.

-If you have any questions about this role please contact firstname.lastname@example.org
+If you have any questions about this role or would like to apply

 Obituary for Dr Rizgar Amin